Average signature and 4-genus of 2-bridge knots: 4-genus

 \section{4-genus}

 The signature of a knot provides a lower bound for the 4-genus of the knot.
 The rest of the paper focuses on an upper bound for the average 4-genus of a 2-bridge knot.

 The proof technique is inspired by the proof of \cite[Lemma 2]{BKLMR} with a few notable changes.
-Baader, Kjuchukova, Lewark, Misev, and Ray utilize the a variable $n$ approaching infinity that is half of the number of crossings in diagram for a $2$-bridge knot that is not necessarily alternating and thus may not achieve the minimum number of crossings.
+Baader, Kjuchukova, Lewark, Misev, and Ray take $n$ to be half the number of crossings in a diagram of a 2-bridge knot and let $n$ tend to infinity.
+Since the diagram need not be alternating, this diagrammatic crossing number need not be minimal.
 Because the variable $n$ satisfies $n+1\leq c\leq 2n$ where $c$ is the crossing number of the knot, their variable closely approximates the crossing number.
 In their model for 2-bridge knots, there is an even number of twist regions each with an even number of crossings, but both positive and negative twist regions are allowed.
-In their model, computing the genus is straightforward: the genus of a such a knot is half the number of twist regions.
+In their model, computing the genus is straightforward: the genus of such a knot is half the number of twist regions.
 However, working with the minimal crossing number is more difficult using their model.

 Below we use a local modification of an oriented diagram called a \textit{saddle move}, that replaces two adjacent and oppositely-oriented arcs in a diagram as in Figure \ref{fig:saddle}.
 If $D_1$ and $D_2$ are diagrams of the knots $K_1$ and $K_2$, respectively, such that $D_1$ can be transformed into $D_2$ via $2k$ saddle moves and any number of Reidemeister moves (in any order), then there is a cobordism of genus $k$ between $K_1$ and $K_2$.